Rated Excellent 4.8 out of 5

 Requirements to prove renter status are as below:

-Please keep in mind that each renewal of the Rentista visa requires proving income to support the stay in Argentina.
+Please keep in mind that each renewal requires proving income sufficiency to support the stay in Argentina.
 After 2 years of residency in Argentina, applicants can apply for Argentine citizenship.

-The Argentina Investment Visa is designed for foreigners investing a minimum of ARS 1,500,000 (approximately USD 2,000 at the exchange rate of ARS 823.501 per 1 USD) in a productive, commercial, or service activity in the country.
+The Argentina Investment Visa is designed for foreigners investing a minimum of ARS 1,500,000 ( USD 2,000 is recommended) in a productive, commercial, or service activity in the country.

 Investors have to submit the following documentation:

-The Ministry of Economy evaluates project feasibility, legal aspects, and economic and financial sustainability.
+The Ministry of Economy evaluates project feasibility, legal aspects, and economic-financial sustainability.
 The National Directorate of Migration grants temporary residence, setting a peremptory deadline for investment realization.

 The visa is initially valid for 1 year, renewable for up to 3 years, with the option to apply for permanent residency and citizenship.